Reviewing Acacia Diversified (OTCMKTS:ACCA) and Cheetah Net Supply Chain Service (NASDAQ:CTNT)

 |N/A

 0.0% of Cheetah Net Supply Chain Service shares are held by institutional investors.
-50.2% of Acacia Diversified shares are held by insiders.
-Comparatively, 54.7% of Cheetah Net Supply Chain Service shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+54.7% of Cheetah Net Supply Chain Service shares are held by company insiders.
+Comparatively, 50.2% of Acacia Diversified shares are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

 Summary